Monitoring freedom of expression: The APC-La Rue Framework

 , January 2013

-Arbitrary blocking or filtering of content
+- Arbitrary blocking or filtering of content

-Criminalizing of legitimate expression
+- Criminalisation of legitimate expression

-Imposition of Internet intermediary liability
+- Imposition of internet intermediary liability

 - The implications of disconnecting users including on the grounds of intellectual property rights violations

-Privacy and data protection
+- Privacy and data protection